 Download this Nanny Interview Questions Printable

 I have put together a nanny interview questions printable that includes questions to ask a potential nanny, and of course, you should add any that you can think of that are specific to your situation.
-These helpful nanny interview tips will get you started and get a good conversation going in the nanny interview.
+These helpful nanny interview tips and printable nanny questions to ask will get you started and get a good conversation going in the nanny interview.
 You should also ask your potential nanny if she has any interview questions to ask the family.

 Hiring a nanny interview free printable.
 Grab this Nanny Interview Checklist!